AashitaK/ML-Workshops/README.md

 The workshop series is designed with a focus on the practical aspects of machine learning.
 We will be working in Python and using real-world datasets from [Kaggle](https://www.kaggle.com), the machine learning platform most suited for the “learn by doing” philosophy.
 The series is targeted towards complete beginners familiar with Python, but it is also designed adaptively so that you will be challenged even if you have some familiarity with machine learning tools.

 The four-session workshop is going to be very hands-on and will focus on how to work with datasets.
-Instead of comprehensively covering every tool and concept, you will learn the minimal but most useful tools quickly and how to find other resources to explore further.
+Instead of comprehensively covering every tool and concept, you will learn the minimal but most useful tools and concepts quickly and how to find other resources to explore further.

 Timeline:
 Session 1: 5:30-7:30 pm on Thursday March 28, 2019 at Aviation Room, HMC